 The Lacrosse Master's annual Northeast Summer Prospect Camp is unlike any camp in the country.
-Nine HEAD coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
+Twelve coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
 The make-up of our World-Class staff and the institutions they represent is unprecedented.
 All Lacrosse Masters camps are headlined by coaches from both top lacrosse programs and the best academic institutions in the world.
 Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I & III lacrosse coaches from the world's best academic institutions.

 This is a MUST ATTEND camp for any player interested in playing at any of these schools.
 Each participate will be coached and seen by every coach on staff - guaranteed.
 You will not find this level of exposure and instruction at any camp or tournament.

 This Prospect Camp is open to ANY and ALL players in the 2018, 2019, 2020 and 2021 graduation years.

 Mike Silipo was named an assistant coach of the Boston University men's lacrosse program on Sept.
 1, 2016.

 Silipo joined the Terriers after spending the last three seasons as an assistant at Ithaca College, his alma mater.
 There, he served as defensive coordinator and helped guide the Bombers to a pair of NCAA Tournament appearances, including a berth in the quarterfinals last year.